- File your FAFSA as soon as possible after Oct. 1 and preferably by Dec. 1, 2020 for the following fall semester.

 - Accept our offer of admission by May 3.

-- You can accept admission and pay the $250 acceptance fee on your Admissions Profile.
+- You can accept admission by paying the $250 acceptance fee on your Admissions Profile.

-- Sign up for Orientation (You must accept admission and pay the acceptance fee before you can register for Orientation.)
+- Sign up for Orientation (You must accept admission by paying the acceptance fee before you can register for Orientation.)

 Nearly 95 percent of first-year students and many transfer students choose to live on campus at Iowa.
 Living on campus gives students the opportunity to create lifelong friendships, participate in a wide variety, of events and live in a culturally diverse environment.

 Next you will find or choose your roommate.
 Complete the lifestyle questionnaire and search for a roommate.
-The deadline to participate in roommate matching is May 1.
-All requests must be mutually confirmed online by May 15.
+The deadline to participate in roommate matching is May 3.
+All requests must be mutually confirmed online.
 If you apply to join an LLC, both roommates must be accepted into the LLC in order to live together.

 Starting in June, students will be issued a room selection time based on the order in which their housing application was received.
 Living Learning Communities will select rooms based on approval of their application to the LLC.

 Contact Residence Education staff at 319-335-3700 or email@example.com..